-If your vehicle has the passenger sensing system, your overhead console will have a passenger airbag status indicator.
+Your vehicle has the passenger sensing system.
+Your overhead console has a passenger airbag status indicator.

-When you start the vehicle, the passenger airbag status indicator will light ON and OFF, or the symbol for on and off, for several seconds as a system check.
-Then, after several more seconds, the status indicator will light either ON or OFF, or either the on or off symbol to let you know the status of the right front passenger's frontal airbag.
+When the ignition key is turned to RUN or START, the passenger airbag status indicator will light ON and OFF, or the symbol for on and off, for several seconds as a system check.
+Then, after several more seconds, the status indicator will light either ON or OFF, or either the on or off symbol, to let you know the status of the right front passenger's frontal airbag.